 When it comes to genetics investing, companies in this niche life science sector are mostly focused on four areas: DNA sequencing, genetic testing, gene therapy and genomics, which includes genome editing.

-Here the Investing News Network provides a breakdown of each of these areas, ways to invest and what will disrupt this ever-evolving market.
+Here the Investing News Network provides a breakdown of each of these areas, the ways to invest and what could disrupt this ever-evolving market.

 Genetics investing: Key areas

 Before diving into investment opportunities in the genetics market, it’s important to understand the industry and what the four key areas mentioned above actually are.
 They are defined as follows:

 - DNA sequencing: According to the National Human Genome Research Institute, DNA sequencing involves figuring out the order of the four “bases” that make up the DNA molecule.
 These chemical building blocks are adenine, guanine, cytosine and thymine, and determining their sequence allows scientists to understand what type of genetic information a section of DNA holds.